nrlab-CRUK/INVAR2/docs/TechnicalDetails.md

 ## Step 5

-This step produces the plots available in analysis/ .
+This step determines the final classification of the samples and produces the plots available in analysis/ .

+The classification step is done by the function ```adjustInvarScores```line 118 of analysisCalculations.R.
+It uses all non patient specific INVAR scores (healthy samples and the 10 iterations of the non-patient specific data) to determine the threshold INVAR score that would give a specificity of 95\% on said data.
+This threshold score is then used on the patient specific INVAR scores the classify if cancer is detected in the sample or not.
-The plots in analysis/ are produced by INVAR2/R/5_analysis/analysis.R and calls NVAR2/R/5_analysis/analysisCalculations.R and INVAR2/R/5_analysis/analysisPlots.R
+The plots in analysis/ are produced by INVAR2/R/5_analysis/analysis.R and calls INVAR2/R/5_analysis/analysisCalculations.R and INVAR2/R/5_analysis/analysisPlots.R

 A .Rmd file is produced to explain the outputs in greater details.